muratbinerbay/ProcessManager/README.md

 # No public Pimcore Studio support

-Dear community, please be aware of the fact that the Process Manager Bundle won't be publically available for Pimcore Studio and newer Versions.
+Dear community, please be aware of the fact that the Process Manager Bundle won't be publically available for Pimcore Platform Version 2025.1 and newer.
 More information can be found [here](https://github.com/valantic-at/ProcessManager/issues/230).